dashpay/docs/merchants/technical.rst

 This documentation is also available as a `PDF
 <https://github.com/dashpay/docs/raw/master/binary/merchants
 /Integration-Resources-API.pdf>`__.

+Several API services exist to facilitate quick and easy integration with the Dash network for services including:

+- Transaction broadcasting
+- Exchange rates
+- Currency conversion
+- Invoice generation

 API Services are typically leveraged to eliminate that requirement of running your own infrastructure to support blockchain interactions.
 This